ashgrantham/discord-bot/README.md

 secretrole,

-The token uploaded in the files is now invalid so good luck stealing it lol you will need to install node_modules in the folder
+The token uploaded in the files is now invalid so good luck stealing it lol, you will need to install node_modules in the folder,

+*Note everyone can use every admin command*